danielbbrito/NoneCoding/README.md

 - 👋 Hi, I’m Daniel!
-- 👀 I’m interested in backend development
+- 👀 I’m interested in all things software!
-- 🌱 I’m currently learning Python
 - 📫 You can reach me on Instagram @dan.rbt

 <!---